cerai-iitm/CAX-BiHierGraphs/README.md

-# CAX-BiHierGraphs
+# CAFE

-# Biaxial Hierarchical Legal Graph (BiHierLegalGraph) Construction
+# Bifacet LegalGraph Construction

 This directory contains the scripts necessary to construct the Biaxial Hierarchical Legal Graph (`BiHierLegalGraph`) from the ECtHR violation dataset and the ECHR articles.